notanobis/SMILE-TFA/_sources/3DView.md

+---
+title: Extracting the maximum intensity curve from the image
+---

 # Extracting the maximum intensity curve from the image

-As suspected from \autoref{fig:lines} the extraction of the maximum intensity arc is not as trivial as in the smooth-gradient MHD case.
+The extraction of the maximum intensity arc is not as trivial as in the smooth-gradient MHD case.
 This will not change when introducing the \ac{SXI} \ac{FOV} and the satellite's \ac{POV}, but it will improve since the instrument never points directly to the cusps, while image processing techniques can also be applied to extract continuous arcs.

 ## Constructing the images